Dealing With Everyday Stressors

 The power of perspective is simple: how you see a stressor determines how it affects you.
 If you view every stressor as a threat, it’ll drain you.

-But if you see them as challenges to conquer, they’ll fuel your growth.
+But if you see stressors as challenges to conquer, they’ll fuel your growth.
 They don’t control you—your perspective does.
 Flip the script and turn your stressors into stepping stones to success.

-Now that we’ve rewired your brain to see it differently let’s talk about building your resilience.
+Now that we’ve rewired your brain to see stressors differently, let’s talk about building your resilience.
 Think of resilience as your personal armor against life’s challenges.
 The stronger your armor, the less likely you are to get knocked down.

 Resilience isn’t something you’re born with.
 It’s a skill you develop through consistent practice.
 It’s like building muscle.
 You don’t go to the gym once and expect to bench press 300 pounds.
 You start small, you stay consistent, and over time, you get stronger.